BirgerMoell/wellness/README.md

 ## Common tips for dealing with negative thoughts and emotions

+## View mental health the same way you view physical health
+The body and the mind affect each other all the time.
+So in order to have good mental health it is important to take care of your physical self.

+Another thing to remember is that having good mental health is an act.
+In the same way as you need to keep exercising to maintain good physical health you also need to maintain good mental health over time.

+If you stop doing the things you need to feel calm and happy you will stop feeling calm or happy.

 ## Spend time with friends and family
 Supportive friends and family will and can help you through a tough time.
 When you aren't feeling good, reach out to people you can trust.